l3r8yJ/l3r8yj.github.io/_posts/2024/2024-01-15-how-to-use-jcabi-aspects-with-gradle.md

     aspect("com.jcabi:jcabi-aspects:${latestVersion}")
 }
 ```
-For most cases it should be enough.
+For most cases, it should be enough.
 But if you have some plugins, which have their own `compile` tasks, you can face a problem like:
 ```asm
 Execution failed for task ':service-name:someCompileTask'.
 > Cannot infer AspectJ class path because no AspectJ Jar was found on class path